Austin Hedges Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.09).
+- The Cubs' 4.04 team ERA ranks 11th across all MLB pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (72 total, one per game).
+- The Cubs give up the fourth-fewest home runs in baseball (72 total, one per game).

-- The lefty last appeared on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing five earned runs while giving up nine hits.
+- The right-hander last pitched on Friday against the Pittsburgh Pirates, when he tossed six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.